 One of the dilemmas of cakes is that we never finish them within the day.
 What makes it worse is sometimes the whole cake isn’t cut as presentably, and the leftover cheesecake is just squeezed into whatever airtight container you can find in your home.
 Not the aptest way to store one of my favorite desserts.
 Hence, with this blueberry cheesecake recipe, I decided to make them bite-sized!

 This mini blueberry cheesecake recipe gives you 24 mini cheesecakes that contain the tanginess from the juicy blueberries, the sweetness of the vanilla extract, and the creamy filling melts in your mouth exactly like how a whole blueberry cheesecake would.
 The plus side is that you no longer have to worry about uneven edges or using up a lot of storage space!

 You may hesitate because you prefer the quick and easy no-bake type of cheesecake recipes.
-However in order to achieve the authentic amazing blueberry cheesecake with a creamy, rich but not too dense cream cheese mixture, then trust me the short 30-minute baking time is worth the wait.
-If you don’t have much experience with baking, fear not as I have a detailed printable recipe below with step photos and instructions to guide you on this bake blueberry cheesecake recipe.
+However, in order to achieve the authentic amazing blueberry cheesecake with a creamy, rich but not too dense cream cheese mixture, trust me, the short 30-minute baking time is worth the wait.
+If you don’t have much experience with baking, fear not, as I have a detailed printable recipe below with step photos and instructions to guide you on this baked blueberry cheesecake recipe.